Skip to content

 Every Context Has Exactly One Team

 Who owns the Payments context?
 The Payments team.
-Domain events, API contracts, decisions about internal architecture: all of it belongs to the responsible team.
+Domain events, the Domain API, decisions about internal architecture: all of it belongs to the responsible team.

 Ready to give your teams real boundaries to work within?